Ahsanejam/Learning-Python/README.md

 So I learn about new this like how to change value in list append remove functions how to delete value in lists del pop and length function accessing removing etc...

+# Loops is Lists
+I working on Lists and I learn how to use for loop in Lists to print all the value inside the lists and print different statements and also learning about indentation and erros